 You pay for a proportion of the cost of your local services through the Council Tax.
-It is made up of five precepts, or charges, for Kent County Council, Sevenoaks District Council, your local town or parish council, Kent Police and Kent Fire & Rescue Service.
+It is made up of five charges for Kent County Council, Sevenoaks District Council, your local town or parish council, Kent Police and Kent Fire & Rescue Service.
 Each authority sets its own charge.

-All the Council Tax is collected by us is passed on to the relevant authority.
+All the Council Tax is collected by us and is passed on to the relevant authority.

 Where the money comes from

-In this financial year, Council Tax will raise £10.4 million for us.
-After adding a contribution from reserves (£0.4 million), the rest will come from Business Rates (£2.7 million), interest from our savings and property investments (£0.9 million) and a surplus on the Council Tax collection fund (£0.3million).
-This gives a total of £14.7 million to spend on services.
+In this financial year, Council Tax will raise £12.4 million for us (Sevenoaks District Council).
+After adding a contribution from reserves (£0.1 million), the rest will come from Government support and Business Rates (£4.1 million) and interest from our savings and property investments (£1.9 million).
+This gives a total of £18.5 million to spend on services.

 How the money is spent

-Including leisure, community safety, grants to voluntary organisations and economic and property development
+Health, housing, homelessness, leisure, community safety, grants to voluntary organisations.

-Including refuse collection, recycling, street cleansing, car parking, CCTV, environmental health, licensing, parks, building control, housing and homelessness
+Finance, refuse collection, recycling, street cleansing, car parking, CCTV, parks, emergency planning, internal audit.

 For further information, please contact us.